hcfgod/AssetCreationPrj/Assets/CustomAssets/EditorToolsAsset/README.md

 ### 2. Serializable Dictionary
 A comprehensive serializable dictionary system with Inspector integration for editing key-value pairs directly in Unity.

+### 3. TabGroup Attribute
+Group fields into toolbar-style tabs similar to Odin Inspector's TabGroup, with clean buttons (no foldout arrows).

 ---

 ## ReadOnly Attribute